beefyfinance/beefy-blog/content/beefy-deploys-its-first-vaults-on-optimism.en.md

 ### How Optimism governance works

 The Optimism Collective and Optimism Foundation work together in funding projects and _public goods_ through Optimism’s governance mechanism.
-Holders of the ERC-20 OP token gain voting rights on proposals and the token will be airdropped to addresses that have engaged in positive community behavior.
+Holders of the ERC-20 OP token gain voting rights on proposals, and the token will be airdropped to addresses that have engaged in positive community behavior.

 The Optimism Collective has two chambers: the Citizens’ House and the Token House.
 Members of the Citizens’ House have _soulbound_ membership established by a non-transferable NFT.
-Becoming a member will be determined by the Foundation and Token House (made up of OP token holders).
+Becoming a member is determined by the Foundation and Token House (made up of OP token holders).

 ### What Optimism Vaults are available?